cncf-tags/container-device-interface/SPEC.md

 Any modifications to the **spec** will result in at least a minor version bump.
 When releasing changes that only affect the API also implemented in this repository, the patch version will be bumped.

-*Note*: The **spec** is still under active development and there exists the posibility of breaking changes being introduced with new versions.
+*Note*: The **spec** is still under active development and there exists the possibility of breaking changes being introduced with new versions.
 ### Released versions